 Fire hazard debris burning today in Central Okanagan

-Today’s burning has been authorized with appropriate permits for fire fuel hazard reduction.
-All local fire departments and local media have been advised of today’s activity in the park and will be notified when further burning takes place.
+West Kelowna Fire/Rescue and other authorities authorized the burning with appropriate permits for fire fuel hazard reduction.
+All local fire departments and local media have been advised of today’s activity in the parks and will be notified when any further burning takes place.

-Please be aware that trails through these various work areas may be temporarily closed.
-Park users are asked to watch for signs advising that trails are closed and that they stay out of any closed areas of the park.
+Please be aware that trails through all these various work areas may be temporarily closed.
+Park users are asked to watch for signs advising that trails are closed and that they stay out of any closed areas of the parks.

 News from © InfoTel News Ltd, 2016